 AGV with tank container (Photo: BASF)

-According to BASF the AGV is a worldwide first that was developed together with the VDL Group.
+According to BASF the AGV is a worldwide first that was developed together with the VDL Automated Vehicles.
 It is a 16.5 meters long carriage with 32 wheels and eight steerable axles, the vehicle has a payload of 78 metric tons.
 Due to its flat construction it can drive underneath the new tank containers, lift and then move them.
 Because of the high number of wheels and its steerable axles the AGV remains maneuverable and does not cause any damage to roads even though it can weigh as much as 100 metric tons.
 BASF says that the duration for the transport of a tank container to one of the 150 loading stations will be cut from 22 hours to 1 hour.

 BASF optimizes logistics at Ludwigshafen site (Video: BASF)